knsqnt/Hellwigs_MicroFramework/README.md

 hellwigs_MicroFramework
 =======================

-Simple, but yet powerful CSS code for setting up fluid layouts.

-Also usable for quick prototyping.
+Simple, but yet powerful CSS code for setting up fluid layouts and also usable for quick prototyping.

 ## Author